 - Grittiness or feeling of having a foreign body in the eye or eyes

 - Sensitivity to light (photophobia)

-- Visibly dilated small blood vessels on the white part of the eye that are visible when you look in a mirror
+- Dilated small blood vessels on the white part of the eye that are visible when you look in a mirror

 - Red, swollen eyelids

 The severity of ocular rosacea symptoms don't always match the severity of skin symptoms.

 Make an appointment to see a doctor if you have signs and symptoms of ocular rosacea, such as dry eyes, burning or itchy eyes, redness, or blurred vision.

 If you've been diagnosed with skin rosacea, ask your doctor whether you should undergo periodic eye exams to check for ocular rosacea.